ZedDeeCee/ZedDeeCee.github.io/_posts/2026-02-22-random-book-haul.md

 ---

 Out of 12 books, only 1 was written by a human.
 If this isn't fucked up, I don't know what is.

+Even if I ask Claude to update the extension to filter out authors that have more than x books per month, out of 80 books, it's still something like 1 out of 4 books written by an actual human.